 The focus of instruction at the graduate level is the sociology of health and medicine.
 Students are trained broadly in theory and methods, but the primary goal is to train medical sociologists.
 We encourage an interdisciplinary approach and seek to maintain and grow our partnerships with the Schools of Medicine and Public Health, and campus interdisciplinary research centers.
 At the undergraduate level, we offer a general degree in sociology, with concentrations available in social psychology and medical sociology.

-The Editorial Team for Social Theory & Health notified Bill Cockerham that his 2007 article "A Note on the Fate of Postmodern Theory and its Failure to Meet the Basic Requirements for Success in Medical Sociology," Social Theory & Health 5, 285-296 - was one of their top ten articles for number of web page views for 2012.
+The Editorial Team for Social Theory & Health also notified Bill that his 2007 article "A Note on the Fate of Postmodern Theory and its Failure to Meet the Basic Requirements for Success in Medical Sociology," Social Theory & Health 5, 285-296 - was one of their top ten articles for number of web page views for 2012.

 Graduate Student/Graduates News